 1. What is your current and expected salary?

 - It's a quick filter, in two ways.
 If an applicant is making well above what we offer, I know that we shouldn't move forward with them.
-People almost never go backwards on salary, and when they do, they rarely work out in the long term.
+People almost never go backward on salary, and when they do, they rarely work out in the long term.

 - It tells me how senior they are.
 For example, a software developer making $100k and one making $150k are fundamentally different candidates.